Nastya Ivleeva: Appearances in music videos

 In 2016, Ivleeva starred in the video for Arseny Borodin's song Rodnaya.
 In 2017, she appeared in HammAli & Navai's music video for Do you Want Me to Come? and Oleg Miami's If You are with Me.
 A year later, Ivleeva joined Ida Galich in her video Dima, as well as appeared in Elena Temnikova's Not Fashionable and Dima Bilan's Drunk Love.
 In May 2018, she covered Allj's single 360°.

 Personal life

 After moving to Moscow, Ivleeva started dating Arseny Borodin, frontman of the Chelsea band.
 They had first met each other long before then, in 2011 in St. Petersburg.
 In October 2017, they broke up.

 On June 13, 2018, Ivleeva revealed her new boyfriend, musician Alexey Konstantinovich Uzenyuk, better known as Eldzhey (Элджей).
 In September 2019, news appeared of their marriage.
+In 2021, they divorced.

+Political views

+In 2019, Ivleeva received a three-year ban from travelling to Ukraine due to her visit to Crimea in 2017, a territory of Ukraine that has been under Russian occupation since 2014.
+She later signed an open letter condemning the Russian invasion of Ukraine in 2022.

+On 25 April 2024, a Moscow court imposed a 50,000-ruble ($560) fine on her, saying her social media posts calling for peace "discredited the military".

+In May, Ivleeva celebrated her 33rd birthday in the occupied Donbas region.
+Additionally, the blogger stated that she felt respect and admiration for Russian president Vladimir Putin; Ivleeva emphasized that she had always liked the Russian leader and never had moments of anger or resentment toward him.